• Skip to primary navigation

 Print

-Learn how to make a garden bucket tool belt which you can use to haul around the garden carrying your tools, seeds and other gardening necessities
+Learn how to make a gardening tool belt that you can tie onto your waist or a large bucket to haul around the garden carrying your tools, seeds, and other gardening necessities.

 Course: Sewing